ashedow/helpers/docs/DBs/BigData/Hadoop/README.md

 ![](replica_states.jpg)

 **Finalized Replica**
-When a replica is in a finalized state, that means its content is frozen.
-‘Frozen’ means that the meta-info for this block is aligned with its corresponding replicas’ states and data.
+When a replica is in a finalized state, that means its content is frozen. `Frozen` means that the meta-info for this block is aligned with its corresponding replicas’ states and data.
 This means you can safely read data from any data node and get the same exact content, preserving read consistency.
 Each block of data has a version number called Generation Stamp (GS).
 Finalized replicas are guaranteed to all have the same GS number.

 **Replica Being Written to (RBW)**
 In this state, the last block of a file is opened or reopened for appending.
 Bytes that are acknowledged by the downstream data nodes in a pipeline are visible for a reader of this replica.
 Additionally, the data-node and name node meta-info may not match during this state.
 In the case of failure, the data node will try to preserve as many bytes as possible with the goal of data durability.